99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Caches are different for every stage.
 We can invalidate the Cache immediately and flush it, or the user can do that
 with "max-age=0" if it has the IAM Auth.
 We can CHOOSE to Cache only a type of request/response for example only POST
-Ticking the "Require authorization" checkbox ensures that not every client can invalidate the API cache!!
+Ticking the "Require authorization" checkbox ensures that not every client can invalidate the API cache

 You can make your API available for money to customers.
 We can config how much and fast they can access them, how many calls
-possible, use API Keys to identify them, callers pass the key in x-api-key header.
+possible, use API Keys to identify them, callers pass the key in "x-api-key" header.
 Throttling default 10000 rps across all API, in case it happens Error 429 too many requests.
 Can set Stage limit and Method limit to increase performance